SmArT-32-projects/ADDimmer/README.md

 * **Improved In-Pocket Detection:**
     Increases the reliability of the native mechanism for turning off the screen.
 This ensures the AOD turns off consistently when the proximity sensor is covered (e.g., in a pocket or when the phone is placed face down).

+* **Fix for Black Screen Battery Drain:**
+    * Prevents battery drain that occurs when the screen is black but the display panel remains active when the device is in a pocket.

 ## Compatibility and Risks

 This module was developed and tested specifically for the following configuration: